C2-class Melbourne tram: History

-In 2008 an arrangement to lease five low-floor, air-conditioned, bi-directional, five section Alstom Citadis 302 trams was brokered with Mulhouse, France, through Yarra Trams' then French parent, Transdev.
+In 2008, an arrangement to lease five low-floor, air-conditioned, bi-directional, five section Alstom Citadis 302 trams was brokered with Mulhouse, France, through Yarra Trams' then French parent, Transdev.
 The lease agreement was $9 million for four years with shipping costs of $500,000 for each tram, with the first tram arriving in Melbourne in February 2008.
-The first tram was launched on 11 June 2008, nicknamed Bumble Bee 1, with the rest following suit up to Bumble Bee 5; all entered service on route 96.
+The first tram was launched on 11 June 2008.
+They were quickly nicknamed Bumblebees from their yellow colour and the first was officially named Bumblebee 1 before entering service, with the rest following suit up to Bumblebee 5.
+All entered service on route 96.

+All Citadis trams in Mulhouse are named after municipalities in the Mulhouse Alsace Agglomération, including the five trams that now run in Melbourne: